SPF PermError: what it means and how to fix it

 include:mail.partner.com include:_spf.salesforce.com include:servers.mcsv.net -all

 First pass in the analyzer: two problems coexist.
 First, include:_spf.old-router.com resolves to nothing — the provider shut its service six months ago.
 That's a void lookup, and there's a second one, further along, on a dead subdomain.
 Two void lookups is the limit; one more tips it over.
-Then, unfolding the remaining includes, you count eleven resolutions: the ten-lookup limit is also exceeded.
+Then, unfolding the remaining includes, the count reaches eleven resolutions: the ten-lookup limit is also exceeded.
 Two stacked PermError causes, which explains why an "eyeball" diagnosis had failed.

 Frequently asked questions